13 Power Moves Examples to Dominate Anyone

 Harsh truths can sound overly aggressive if you just blurt them out.

-But frame them as a joke, and you can get away with almost anything.
+But frame them as a joke, and it becomes a covert power move that lets you get away with almost anything.

 Humor makes it harder for others to challenge you back.
 If they do, they’d look over-reactive.